First Taranaki War: Battle at Te Kohia

 Teira was paid a £100 deposit for the land in December 1859.
 When Māori obstructed surveyors as they began work on the block, Browne responded by declaring martial law throughout Taranaki on 22 February 1860.
 Two days later a deed for the sale of the disputed Pekapeka block was executed, with 20 Māori signatories of Te Teira's family accepted as representing all owners of the land.

 On 4 March, Browne ordered Colonel Charles Emilius Gold, commanding the 65th Regiment, the Taranaki Militia and the Taranaki Rifle Volunteers, to occupy the disputed block of land at Waitara in preparation for a survey.
 Four hundred men landed at Waitara the next day to fortify a position and the survey of the land began on 13 March without resistance.

 On the night of 15 March, however, Kingi and about 80 men built an L-shaped pā, or defensive strong point, at Te Kohia, at the south-west extremity of the block, commanding the road access.
 The next day, they uprooted the surveyors' boundary markers and when ordered the following day, 17 March, to surrender, they refused.
 Gold's troops opened fire and the Taranaki wars had begun.

 Gold's troops, by then numbering almost 500, poured in heavy fire all day from as near as 50 metres, firing 200 rounds from two 24-pound howitzers as well as small arms fire.
 Despite the firepower, the Māori suffered no casualties and abandoned the pā that night.
-Though it was small—about 650 square yards—the pā had been situated so that it was difficult to surround completely and had also been built with covered trenches and 10 anti-artillery bunkers, roofed with timber and earth, that protected its garrison.
+Though it was small—about 650 square yards—the pā had been situated so that it was difficult to surround and had also been built with covered trenches and 10 anti-artillery bunkers, roofed with timber and earth, that protected its garrison.

 The British objective at Waitara had been a rapid and decisive victory that would destroy the main enemy warrior force, checking and crippling Māori independence and asserting British sovereignty.
 That mission failed and the Te Kohia clash ended as little more than a minor skirmish with a result that disappointed English settlers.

 Yet for Māori, too, the engagement had strong symbolic importance.
 Outnumbered and outgunned, Kingi needed to draw allies from several places, but by Māori tikanga, or protocol, support would not be offered to an aggressor.
 Te Kohia pa, hastily built and just as quickly abandoned, appeared to have been built for one purpose: to provide plain evidence of the Governor's "wrong".
 The aggressor having been identified, others were then free to launch reprisals under utu laws.

 Within days, Māori war parties began plundering the farms south of New Plymouth, killing six settlers who had not taken refuge in the town.
 Fearing an attack on New Plymouth was imminent, the British withdrew from Waitara and concentrated around the town.